Stuartlab-UCSC/hexmap-view/docs/help/menus.rst

 **Show Edges** : shows the directed graph of node edges so you can see the relationships used in positioning the nodes.
 Clicking on a node will highlight the edges to neighbors used to lay out the map.
-Inputs are highlighted with red edges, while outputs are highlighted with green.
+Incoming edges are highlighted with red, while outgoing edges are highlighted with green.
 Edges that go both ways are shown as thick grey lines.

 Tools: Data Operations